Community-Acquired Pneumonia (CAP)

 Community-acquired pneumonia (CAP) is characterized by signs and symptoms of an acute lower respiratory tract infection and new-onset opacities observed on chest radiographs that cannot be explained otherwise (eg, by pulmonary edema or pulmonary infarct).
 For the purposes of this chapter, this definition does not apply to patients with cancer; immunocompromised individuals; persons hospitalized for pneumonia in oncology, hematology, palliative care, infectious diseases, or AIDS units; patients living in long-term care institutions; and patients hospitalized within the prior 14 days.

 Etiologic agents: CAP can be caused by a large number of microbial species but most frequently by Streptococcus pneumoniae, Haemophilus influenzae, and Mycoplasma pneumoniae.
 In a large number of patients there may be dual infections, particularly where viruses (such as influenza) predispose to superinfection with bacteria such as S pneumoniae or Staphylococcus aureus.
-Pathogens may reach the lower respiratory tract as a result of microaspiration of upper respiratory tract secretions, aspiration of oral and upper respiratory tract secretions, inhalation of droplets produced by a coughing patient with viral infection, inhalation of a water aerosol containing Legionella organisms, or exposure to droplet nuclei, such as tuberculosis.
+Pathogens may reach the lower respiratory tract as a result of microaspiration of upper respiratory tract secretions, aspiration of oral and upper respiratory tract secretions, inhalation of large infectious respiratory particles (historically droplets) produced by a coughing patient with viral infection, inhalation of a water aerosol containing Legionella organisms, or exposure to droplet nuclei, such as tuberculosis.
 Pneumonia may also be caused by fungi, viruses other than influenza or parainfluenza, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), or mycobacteria, which depend on epidemiologic exposure and host factors.

 Pneumonia caused by SARS-CoV-2 infection (coronavirus disease 2019 [COVID-19]) is described separately (see Coronavirus Disease 2019 (COVID-19)) but may need to be taken into account while evaluating and empirically treating patients with CAP.